baichen-du/baichen-du.github.io/index.md

 **Conference Presentations**
 <div style="text-align: justify">
 &#8226; <b>Du, Baichen</b>, Pfiffner, Alexandra, Johnson, Keith.
-(Submitted).
+(2023, Oct).
 Visible articulatory variation as a cue to sound change: Lip rounding and lip protrusion variability in the Mandarin sibilant merger.
 Talk to be given at <i>New Ways of Analyzing Variation 51: Variation in the World’s Languages (NWAV51), Queens College CUNY, New York City, NY.</i>
 <br>
 <br>
 <!--